15 BEST Hiking Poles To Save Your Knees

 Quotes about Mountains

-We use hiking poles for mountaineering and scrambling where they are practically lifelines.
-When you’re walking a ridge, managing switchbacks, or crossing glaciers we opt for one pole.
-If you are utilizing one pole on mountain slopes it’s best to have the pole in your downhill hand, and an ice axe if needed in your uphill hand for self-arrest.
-Even if there is no ice axe a free uphill hand allows to grip rocks or catch yourself in a fall.
+We use hiking poles for mountaineering and scrambling, where they are lifelines.
+When you’re walking a ridge, managing switchbacks, or crossing glaciers, we opt for one pole.
+If you use one pole on mountain slopes, it’s best to have the pole in your downhill hand and an ice axe in your uphill hand, if needed, for self-arrest.
+Even if there is no ice axe, a free uphill hand allows you to grip rocks or catch yourself in a fall.
 Keep that hiking pole downhill!

 No Wrist Straps